luantrongtran/print-dependencies/README.md

 C: E,F,G
 G: H,I
 ```
+- There are more example files can be found in `src/test/resources` folder

 ### This is a command line project
 - First it will wait until user input the full filename
-- Then enter the module which the user would like to find the dependency
+- Then enter the module which the user would like to find the dependencies
+- There 3 types of ouput:
+  - Has some dependencies: `{B,C}`
+  - Has no dependencies: `{}`
+  - And circular dependencies: `error`